 Middle Park Hotel

 Middle Park Hotel is another one of those historic steak pubs that Melbourne locals can never get enough of.
-The venue has been serving up hearty fare since 1889, and the fact that it remains one of the better choices for steak in Melbourne is testament to its supreme staying power.
+The venue has been serving up hearty fare since 1889, and the fact that it remains one of the better choices for steak in Melbourne is a testament to its supreme staying power.

 You might as well go all out here and get the full experience – a $145 1.4kg tomahawk black angus that’s cooked perfectly over a wood-fired grill.
 Save your cash and go straight from that and you’re guaranteed to leave singing Middle Park Hotel’s praises as one of the best steak restaurants in Melbourne.